✈️ 2025 US Travel Market Upheaval

 Other trends include local cultural immersion, food/culinary experiences, and historical experiences.

-Last chance tourism is about the effect of overtourism and human incursion,and how many travelers might be in a hurry to experience locations which are becoming too visited, and other locations that are seeing damage such as the Great Barrier Reef in Australia.
-Places such as Venice and Amalfi Italy, Bali Indonesia, Amsterdam, Greece, Spain, Florida, California, and Thailand are becoming too congested to enjoy.
-Services such as Airbnb and VRBO vacation rentals have seen booming demand as well, but may face some headwinds as some neighborhoods seek to expel short-term rentals.
+Last chance tourism is about the effect of over-tourism and human incursion,and how many travelers might be in a hurry to experience locations which are becoming too visited or spoiled.
+It’s a serious problem where anti-tourism activism is taking place.
+Locations that are seeing damage include the Great Barrier Reef in Australia.
+Places such as Venice and Amalfi Italy, Bali Indonesia, Amsterdam, Greece, Spain, Florida, California, and Thailand.

 Solo Travel Continues Growth